 Writing in the booklet for the CD release of Aylesbury Games on Hyperion Records in 2000 Boughton’s biographer Michel Hurd wrote that Pope thought that the challenge of playing the piece was beyond the reach of his orchestra at the time, and it was not until 22 April 1978 that he felt able to tackle a first performance – and Boughton therefore never heard his music played.

-But an article in the Bucks Herald dated 20 March 1953 shows that a work entitled “Three Aylesbury Dances” was performed at the Town Hall in Aylesbury, with Rutland Boughton in attendance.
+An article in the Bucks Herald dated 20 March 1953 shows that a work entitled “Three Aylesbury Dances” was performed at the Town Hall in Aylesbury, with Rutland Boughton in attendance.
 It is not clear whether this was the same work, or something different.

 Charles Pope died in 1982 and is remembered through the Charles Pope Memorial Trust which offers grants to support music students in the Aylesbury Vale district.